 In addition to this purely gravitational action, we also consider the following action describing a real matter scalar $\phi(x)$ conformally coupled to gravity.

 Both of these actions are diffeomorphism invariant and invariant under the Weyl gauge transformations

 where $\omega(x)$ is an arbitrary scalar.

-It is known that conformal gravity (\ref{SCG}) propagates six independent massless DOFs; a spin-2 graviton, a spin-2 ghost, and a spin-1 vector \cite{Riegert1984,Kubo2022}.
-Thus, in combination with the scalar action (\ref{Sphi}), we expect seven DOFs from the sum of these actions.
-To arrive at a second-order first-class description of the theory, we follow the procedures outlined in the last section, though for the case of conformal gravity, it is necessary to introduce only the auxiliary tensor field $\Hab$ and vector Stückelberg field $A_\alpha$ with the associated vector symmetry as in \cite{Kubo2022}.
-The resulting action is then simply given by (\ref{SSOQG1}) after dropping the Einstein-Hilbert term and setting $\chi=\pi=0$.
+It is known that conformal gravity (\ref{SCG}) propagates six independent massless DOFs: a spin-2 graviton, a spin-2 ghost, and a spin-1 vector \cite{Riegert1984,Kubo2022}, so we may anticipate seven total DOFs from the sum of the actions (\ref{SCG}) and (\ref{Sphi}).
+To arrive at a second-order first-class description of the theory with these DOFs exposed, we follow the procedures outlined in the last section, though for the case of conformal gravity, it is only necessary to introduce the auxiliary tensor field $\Hab$ and vector Stückelberg field $A_\alpha$ with the associated vector symmetry as in \cite{Kubo2022}.
+The resulting action is then equivalent to (\ref{SSOQG1}) after dropping the Einstein-Hilbert term and setting $\chi=\pi=0$.

 The complete action of interest is then given by

 which is invariant under standard diffeomorphisms as in (\ref{gHdiff}), the Stückelberg symmetry (\ref{vecsym}), and Weyl symmetry.
 Taking all these fields and gauge symmetries into account one finds $1/2(20+20+8+2-2*18)=7$ DOFs with no second class constraints, as expected.